SAP-samples/xsa-cap-migration/README.md

   ### 2.2: Create the Default access role in the Source SAP HANA 2.0/XSA Application:
   The [default_access_role](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-developer-guide-for-cloud-foundry-multitarget-applications-sap-business-app-studio/default-access-role-for-hdi-containers?version=2023_2_QRC) is required to Alter the tables.
 Without this role, the rename procedure will throw an Insufficient privilege error when called because the basic application hdi-container user will not have the alter permissions.

+  **Note:** The first three steps will be done automatically if the [migration-script](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script) is used to convert the application from XSA to CAP.

   - In the XSA/SAP HANA 2.0 Application, create a "defaults" folder inside the "src" folder.
   - Create the file "default_access_role.hdbrole" with the `ALTER` privilege added in the defaults folder as below
     ```